 Apartheid and social tensions

-Alongside these internal fractures, the South African mining industry was placed under additional pressure by developments overseas in the latter half of the 20th century.
+Alongside these internal fractures, the South African mining industry was under additional pressure by overseas developments in the latter half of the 20th century.
 The development of diamond projects in countries such as Russia dramatically depleted the value of De Beers, whose near-monopoly over the global diamond trade began to erode; according to analyst Paul Zimnisky, the company’s share of the global rough diamond industry fell from 80% in 1987 to less than 60% by the turn of the century, and just 35% by 2019.

-The sector also began to struggle following generations of reliance on migrant labour, which was influenced by old racial divisions.
+The sector also began to struggle following generations of reliance on migrant labour, which old racial divisions influenced.
 The Journal of the South African Institute of Mining and Metallurgy reported that the number of gold miners employed in “cheap black labour” jumped from 14,000 in 1890 to 534,000 in 1986.
 The paper also notes that as mineral reserves run low, miners demand better working conditions, and itinerant workers move back to their homes and families, the mining sector became less productive for companies, with the percentage of the world’s gold produced by these companies falling from 70% in the middle of the 20th century to 25% by 2004.

 Violence, strikes and an uncertain future

-While mining has been an economic cornerstone for South Africa for over a century, social pressures, a declining extractive industry and an inability to modernise mean the sector’s future remains unclear.
+While mining has been an economic cornerstone for South Africa for over a century, social pressures, declining extractive industry and an inability to modernise mean the sector’s future remains unclear.